Yoloabdo/SwiftingAPIsURLs/README.md

 To get more about the power of Enums, I reccomend this article:

 [Advanced & Practical Enum usage in Swift](https://appventure.me/2015/10/17/advanced-practical-enum-examples/)

+Don't forget to git the attached playground for the complete project!

 Happy coding!